 We aim to increase the competitiveness of the agri-food export sector by improving sustainability, product quality and the commercial and logistical management of MSMEs and producer organisations.
 Our focus includes socio-entrepreneurial-management, application of green technologies and sustainable production processes and value addition, among others.

 Besides identifying sustainable markets for the prioritised value chains, we also strengthen the digital platform Ecuador Agroalimentario as a place to showcase Ecuadorian products.
-In parallel, we work with public and private stakeholders to move towards an enabling environment for exports of producer organisations and MSMEs grouped in Ecuador Agroalimentario.
+We work with public and private stakeholders to move towards an enabling environment for exports of producer organisations and MSMEs grouped in Ecuador Agroalimentario.
 Training, dissemination and technical assistance are provided to also make sure that the trends and requirements of the European Union for the entry of sustainable products are locally known.

 The CREA project has fostered valuable research collaborations with universities, addressing critical issues in various supply chains.
 We support links between academia, farmers and other support organisations to broaden the opportunities for integration into Europe’s growing market for sustainable products.